differential-games/differential-space/README.md

 The goal of the game is to take over the galaxy by eliminating your opponents.

 On your turn, each planet under your control with at least one ship on it may make a move.
+To move, left-click on one of your planets, and right-click on a target.
+The game will let you know if a move is invalid with a message at the top of the screen.

 The number of white dots on each planet indicates how many ships are there.
 A planet may have at most eight ships.
 A black square on a planet indicates that it has already used its move this turn.